 All businesses — regardless of size or industry — need IT managers, resulting in steady job growth and job security.
 IT managers are in especially high demand for financial and insurance companies, manufacturing firms, government organizations and other companies that handle vast amounts of customer and employee data.

+It’s a good time to begin a career in technology management.
 The U.S. Department of Labor estimates that employment for IT managers will increase by as much as 15 percent by 2024, much faster than average for all occupations.
 Driving this growth is an increased focus on integrating digital technology throughout all business operations, upgrading information systems and increasing cybersecurity protection.

 Employment opportunities for IT managers in the healthcare field are also expected to increase, as hospitals and health insurance companies continue to adopt new information systems to manage patient data and electronic health records.